satish-ayyaluri/satish-ayyaluri/README.md

 - Google Cybersecurity Professional Certificate (In Progress)
 - Foundations of Cybersecurity - Google
 - Play It Safe: Manage Security Risks – Google
+- Connect and Protect: Networks and Network Security - Google
 - NPTEL – The Joy of Computing using Python

 ---